jacobsayono/multi-agent-case-swap/README.md

 `add_task()` simulates an online task assignment that generates a random cost matrix to this new task.
 (TODO)

-`heuristic.cpp` uses euclidean properties to find potential tasks that can be swap.
+`heuristic()` uses euclidean properties to find potential tasks that can be swapped.
 (TODO)

+##### Bug fixes & further implementation:
+TODO: fix arr output so that it stores best task to swap for every recursive step

+TODO: implement add_task() online using argc and argv

+TODO: implement heuristic() and measure optimality

+##### Secondary features:
+TODO: make robot and task position initialization input from txt file.

+Future work: use map generation (with walls) as environment and djikstra's algorithm to find cost matrix to each task.

 ## Example using 3 robots (X), 2 tasks (O) with cost from each robot to each task.